destinmoulton/pixi/README.md

 ### Pixi

 Pixi is a simple CLI file browser and video player.
 Pixi was built to browse and play videos on a Raspberry Pi, but it should be compatible with any flavor of linux.
-The default video player is omxplayer, but is easily configurable.
+The default video player is omxplayer, but is easily configurable to whatever your platform supports.

 ### Requirements